 Applicants are responsible for submitting application materials required for admission.
-Application information can be found at the Graduate School website, and you must apply to the program online at: https://grad.uga.edu/index.php/prospective-students/applynow/.
+Application information can be found at the Graduate School website, and you must apply to the program online at: https://grad.uga.edu/index.php/prospective-students/apply-now/.
 In addition to what is required by the Graduate School, the department requires submission of some specific information.
-Applicants should provide additional information, including a resume or curriculum vitae of 1-2 pages, a statement of purpose and a writing sample.
+Applicants should provide additional information, including a resume or curriculum vitae of 1-2 pages and a statement of purpose.